erthink/libmdbx/docs/_starting.md

    threads could run in critical and/or intermediate sections of MDBX code with interaction and/or racing conditions with threads from other process(es).
-For instance: shrinking a database or copying it to a pipe, opening or closing environment, begining or finishing a transaction, and so on.
+For instance: shrinking a database or copying it to a pipe, opening or closing environment, beginning or finishing a transaction, and so on.
  = Therefore, any solution other than simply close database (and reopen if necessary) in a child process would be both extreme complicated and so